Process Overview

 FAQs

-What does presenting at URD entail?
+What does presenting at Undergraduate Research Day entail?

 You will be part of a large “poster session.”
-Presenters stand by posters highlighting their work at poster sessions while attendees circulate the room, view the posters, and engage the presenters in dialogue.
+Presenters stand by posters highlighting their work at poster sessions while attendees circulate around the room, view the posters, and engage the presenters in dialogue.

 You do not need to prepare a formal talk, but we recommend you think in advance about the types of questions you might receive from attendees about your project and potential responses to those questions.